 Medical transcriptionists are also known as Health Documentation Specialists, and this new title is reflected in the two types of medical transcription certification: Registered Health Documentation Specialist (RHDS) for new graduates, and Certified Health Documentation Specialists (CHDS) for experienced MTs.
-Both are administered by the Association for Healthcare Documentation Integrity (AHDI).
+Both certification exams are administered by the Association for Healthcare Documentation Integrity (AHDI).

 Let’s explore both!